- Wash your hands

 Gently palpate the tragus and the mastoid for tenderness.
 Note whether the mastoid is boggy/swollen or firm.

-Using the otoscope or microscope, examine the -
+Using the otoscope, examine the -

 External auditory canal: look for wax; erythema; swelling; flaky skin; discharge (is it custard-like mucopurulent, full of black Aspergillus spores or watery?); foreign body; masses (furuncle, exotoses, osteoma); vesicles; granulomata.